moghelab/metaPathwayMap/README.md

 There are multiple output files produced through these scripts, including intermediate files showing how the data was processed.
 The following files are most consequential for the user

 ### get_similar_pathways_wrapper.py
-Runs step1-4 one after the other
+Runs step1-4 one after the other.
+You DO NOT need to run individual scripts listed below.
+Skip directly to metaPathwayMap.py.

 ### get_similar_pathways_step1_getCompoundIDs.py
 This script performs the following steps: